Edited By : Renée Deveney

 “There is virtually no oversight of off-label drug or device use, which bypasses the consumer-safety and efficacy purpose of FDA approval processes and is nearly impossible to track.
 Problems often only come to notice through industry whistleblowers, or when sufficiently large groups of patients are harmed.”

-Van Norman also highlights a historic example of serious issues that arose from off-label use of weight loss drugs.
-She explains that in the 1970s fenfluramine hydrocholoride and phentermine were each individually FDA-approved for weight loss.
-Results weren’t as significant as patients hoped, but when an article was published describing an off-label combination of the two drugs and its more significant weight loss effects, off-label prescriptions for this combination, known as Fen-Phen, soared.
-Eventually annual prescriptions of Fen-Phen exceeded 18 million in the U.S.
+Dr. Van Norman also highlights a historic example of serious issues that arose from off-label use of weight loss drugs.
+She explains that in the 1970s, two drugs — fenfluramine and phentermine — were each individually FDA-approved for weight loss.

 Possible Adverse Effects of Taking Ozempic for Weight Loss

 Ozempic’s label warns the drug could potentially cause serious adverse health effects and includes a boxed warning about the possibility of increasing the risk of thyroid cancer.
+More common Ozempic side effects include nausea, vomiting, diarrhea, abdominal pain and constipation.
+These are typically mild and taper off over time.

 Possible Serious Ozempic Complications